Is the UC San Francisco Summer Research Training Program (SRTP) the same as the Amgen Scholars Program?

 UC San Francisco is an Amgen Foundation Site.
 Amgen is one of several funding sources for the SRTP program, and all applicants must submit an SRTP application.
 Other funding sources include NSF-REU, UCSF and Genentech.
 All selected participants fall under the SRTP umbrella regardless of funding source.

 When does the program begin and end?

-The dates of our program are Tuesday, May 30, 2017 through Wednesday, August 2, 2017.
-The dormitory move in date is Sunday, May 28, and move out date is Friday, August 4 by noon.
+The 2018 program runs from Tuesday, May 29 through Wednesday, August 1.
+Dorm move-in date is Sunday, May 27.
+Move-out date is Friday, August 3.